 CHCLEG001 – Work legally and ethically

-Learn about the legal and ethical requirements of working in the aged care sector, including your duty of care to your client, your client’s rights and your rights as an employee.
+Learn about the legal and ethical requirements of working in the disability sector, including your duty of care to your client, your client’s rights and your rights as an employee.

 HLTAAP001 – Recognise healthy body systems

 Develop a basic knowledge of the human body and recognise and promote ways to maintain its healthy functioning.

 HLTWHS002 – Follow safe work practices for direct client care

 Learn manual handling skills, work health and safety standards and how to work safely in the disability services sector.

 CHCDIS001 – Contribute to ongoing skills development using a strengths-based approach

 Learn how to support your clients’ ongoing skill development and follow an established individual plan and using a positive, strengths-based approach.